 Many religious buildings located on the 113.76 ha (281 acres) of the historic center of the city bear witness to the period that marked the beginnings of the Spanish city, including churches dating back to the 16th century: San Lázaro, San Francisco, Santo Domingo and the Metropolitan Cathedral, the construction of which began in 1559 and was completed 250 years later.

 The Casa de la Libertad (House of Freedom), constructed in 1621 as part of the Convent of the Jesuits, is considered Bolivia's most important historical monument because it was where the events that led to the country's independence took place.

 The buildings of the 18th century are characteristic of the local architecture and similar to those built during the same period at Potosí.
 The more recent buildings (late 18th century and early 19th century) retained the patios that characterized earlier times but were adapted to the Neoclassical style imported from metropolitan Spain.

-The buildings of Sucre illustrate eloquently the blending of local architectural traditions and styles imported from Europe, including those at the beginning of the Renaissance, Mudejar, Gothic, Baroque and Neoclassical periods, between the 16th and 19th centuries.
+The buildings of Sucre eloquently illustrate the blending of local architectural traditions and styles imported from Europe, including those at the beginning of the Renaissance, Mudejar, Gothic, Baroque and Neoclassical periods between the 16th and 19th centuries.